JohnEarnest/Decker/docs/decker.md

 end]
 ```

+The mask images used for static and functional brushes will _usually_ consist of patterns 0 and 1: 0-pixels are "transparent" and left alone, and 1-pixels take on the selected drawing pattern.
+It is also possible to use a mask image containing other pattern indices: 47 will become pattern 1 ("always black"), and any other patterns will be kept the same.

 Like transition functions, brushes can be defined in any script, at any time, but it usually makes the most sense to set them up at the top level of a deck script or a [module](#modules).

 Playing Sound